mariabankestad/SE2-GNN/README.md

-![Rollout results of our SE(2) equivariant GNN and its non-equivariant counterpart.](images/sim_smoke.gif) *The figures show the rollout predictions of our SE(2) equivariant GNN (middle), its non-equivariant counterpart (right), and the true simulation (left).
+![Rollout results of our SE(2) equivariant GNN and its non-equivariant counterpart.](images/sim_smoke.gif) *Rollout predictions of our SE(2) equivariant GNN (middle), its non-equivariant counterpart (right), and the true simulation (left).
 The models have only seen the first 2 seconds of the simulation (Figure 9 in the article).*

 ## Acknowledgements
 This work was funded by [Vinnova, grant number 2023-01398](https://www.vinnova.se/en/p/towards-efficient-computational-fluid-dynamics-simulations-with-physics-informed-machine-learning/).
 The simulations were performed on the Luxembourg national supercomputer MeluXina.
 The authors gratefully acknowledge the LuxProvide teams for their expert support.